Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Recall from Section 3.2 that a blank in a `scanf` format string means “skip zero or more white-space characters.”

-Since `scanf` doesn’t normally skip white space, it’s easy to detect the end of an input line: check to see if the character just read is the new-line character.
+Since `scanf` doesn't normally skip white space, it's easy to detect the end of an input line: check to see if the character just read is the new-line character.
 For example, the following loop will read and ignore all remaining characters in the current input line:

 ```C
 do {